 Episode 1: File->New Project

+Every journey begins with a single step.
+We wade through the myriad options of creating a new .NET Core project in 2020.
+We just make it look harder than it needs to be.
 We are excited to start on Request Metrics.
 Unfortunately, we need to get some unexciting ground work out of the way.
 First on the list is creating a new project.
 Request Metrics is the first time we’re using .NET Core in a production setting and hosting a .NET application on Linux.

 Creating a new project is something most developers don’t do very often.
 On more than a few teams, there is only The One Product That Matters which was created long ago by a developer who doesn’t even work for the company anymore.
 So, this is a unique and rare moment in our lives as software developers!
 For something that should take 5 seconds, we burned a surprising amount of time picking a name and the right kind of project.
 There are a lot of project options within Visual Studio.